VirginiaTech/virginiatech.github.io/faq.md

 _Note: Before submitting an application, members should verify that their prospective repository meets the policies required by the VT GitHub Organization._

 #### **Q**: Can I add a repository that is private?
 **A**: Typically, no. The VT GitHub Organization is meant for public repositories.
-While still under construction, private repositories should be stored at [code.vt.edu](https://code.vt.edu){:target="_blank"}.
+Private repositories should be stored at [code.vt.edu](https://code.vt.edu){:target="_blank"}.
 However, there may be some exceptions to this rule.

+#### **Q**: What is code.vt.edu?
+**A**: [Code.vt.edu](https://code.vt.edu){:target="_blank"}, previously known as [git.it.vt.edu](https://git.it.vt.edu){:target="_blank"}, supports collaborative software development in both functional and distributed teams with mature and capable tools such as distributed development workflows, wikis, issue tracking, CI/CD, and Docker repository hosting.
+The self-service model developed has created a friction-free process to easily request and quickly deliver these services to faculty and staff.

 #### **Q**: Am I required to provide an open-source software license for the repository I would like to add to the VT Organization?
 **A**: See this **[Licensing]({{site.baseurl}}licensing#LicensingFAQ)** section.